MichalOpoka/ecfr/cfr/title-20-Employees-Benefits/chapter-V-Employment-Training-Administration-Department-Labor/part-655-Temporary-Employment-Foreign-Workers-United-States/subpart-I-Enforcement-H1B-Labor-Condition-Applications-H1B1-E3-Labor-Attestations/section-655.845.md

 (3) The time within which such submissions shall be made.

-(f) All documents submitted to the Board shall be filed with the Administrative Review Board, Room S-4309, U.S. Department of Labor, Washington, DC 20210.
-An original and two copies of all documents shall be filed.
+(f) All documents submitted to the Board shall be filed with the Administrative Review Board in accordance with 29 CFR part 26.
 Documents are not deemed filed with the Board until actually received by the Board.
 All documents, including documents filed by mail, shall be received by the Board either on or before the due date.

 (g) Copies of all documents filed with the Board shall be served upon all other parties involved in the proceeding.
 Service upon the Administrator shall be in accordance with § 655.830(b).